 - Left the Background Music On: During the cowboy sketch in the Bob Hope episode.

 - Lets See You Do Better: The Hal Linden episode had Statler and Waldorf run the show themselves while Kermit and Fozzie watch from the balcony.Kermit: Y'know, I don't miss me at all.

 - Like an Old Married Couple: John Cleese and his parrot in the "Pigs in Space" sketch, including a "You don't love me anymore!"
 "Of course I love you!" exchange.

 - Lions and Tigers and Humans...
-Oh, My!: One could argue the Muppets fall under this as most Muppets are some species of animal, but there's also the Swedish Chef who seems to be human and on equal footing as the animal Muppets.
+Oh, My!: One could argue the Muppets fall under this as most Muppets are some species of animal, but there's also the Swedish Chef, Statler and Waldorf who all seem to be human and on equal footing as the animal Muppets.

 - Literal-Minded: The butt of many, many of the show's jokes.

 - After a scene in which guest star Juliet Prowse dances and then artfully fades out of view:Waldorf: Hey, she just vanished!
 How did she do that?

 Statler: Probably like this! [takes a deep breath and fades out]

 Waldorf: Yep, that's probably how she did it!

 - When Scooter shows up backstage with a large wooden crate:Kermit: Scooter, what is this?

 Scooter: It's a crate, chief!

 Kermit: May I ask you what is in it?